 - Amazon is a trusted marketplace.
 You know that customers trust and shop on Amazon, so being a seller there adds legitimacy to your business.

-- Multichannel selling is a growing ecommerce trend.
-Meaning you shouldn’t just be selling products from your online store, but also on marketplaces, both online and off.
-This increases the chances of being found by new customers.
+- Multichannel selling is a growing ecommerce strategy.
+You shouldn’t just be selling products on your online store, but also on marketplaces where you can access previously untapped audiences.

 Our integration makes your life easier by automatically handling printing and fulfillment for your Amazon orders.
-And with our product push generator, you can add products to your storefront in a couple of clicks (if you’re already an Amazon seller, you’ve likely used the complicated spreadsheet alternative).
+And with our product push generator, you can add products to your storefront in a couple of clicks.

 BUT – and this is a big but – you should be aware of these things before moving forward:

 - You’ll also have to pay referral fees for each product you sell.
-The fees depend on the product category and listed retail price.
+The fees depend on the product category and listed retail price, but they can be up to 15%.

-- This is a more complex integration compared to other platforms.
+- This is a more complex integration compared to other platforms we integrate with.
 And Amazon has strict seller regulations.
 So the setup and maintenance will be more time-consuming than with other integrations.

 Amazon isn’t for beginners and it’ll require more time and money to keep it going.
 It might not be for everyone, but if you’re ready to take the plunge and give Amazon a try, read on and forge ahead!